Darting Cruiser, Phyllomacromia picta, Pyltjieswalker.

 Compared with other species:

-- With Anax tristi, Black Emperor of the largest black and yellow dragonflies in RSA.
+of the largest black and yellow dragonflies in RSA.

-- P. contumax Two-banded Cruiser, is easily recognised on the wing by the long, yellow saddle on S3 and more yellow at base of abdominal club.
-By S10 lacking the dorsal spine of P. picta and P. Monoceros.
-P. contumax have no (or occasionally very small) stripes on side of thorax
+is easily recognised on the wing by the long, yellow saddle on S3 and more yellow at base of abdominal club.

 - P. picta (Darting Cruiser) have broader yellow abdominal bands

-- P. monoceros (Sable Cruiser) is only marginally smaller than P. contumax, Two-banded Cruiser
+is only marginally smaller than P. contumax, Two-banded Cruiser

-- P. monoceros (Sable Cruiser) has almost no (if any very thin) abdominal bands
+has almost no (if any very thin) abdominal bands

-- P. picta (Darting Cruiser) is smaller than P. contumax, Two-banded Cruiser, and has a more erratic flight.
+is smaller than P. contumax, Two-banded Cruiser,

-- P. Contumax, has a plain, dark brown thorax and no spine.
+has a plain, dark brown thorax

-- P. picta (Darting Cruiser) has reddish brown pterostigmas
+- P. picta (Darting Cruiser)

-- P. picta (Darting Cruiser) much smaller than P. monoceros., Sable Cruiser.
+much smaller than P. monoceros., Sable Cruiser.

-- P. picta (Darting Cruiser) spine on S10 is smaller, more backward pointing and less conical than in P. monoceros., Sable Cruiser.
+smaller, more backward pointing and less conical than in P. monoceros., Sable Cruiser.

 Distribution